 Battrick Clark Solicitors of Bristol offer a comprehensive Fixed fee divorce service.
-We have an experienced team of specialist family lawyers who are approved by the Law Society Family Panel, the Law Society Children’s Panel, Resolution Accredited Specialists and Mediator.
+We have an experienced team of specialist family lawyers who are approved by the Law Society Family Panel and the Law Society Children’s Panel and are Resolution Accredited Specialists and Family Mediation Accredited.

-To help you understand more about what’s involved, we have put together a brief introduction to the grounds for divorce, the process and more details regarding our fixed fee.
+To help you understand more about what’s involved, we have put together a brief introduction to the grounds for divorce as well as the divorce process, and more details regarding our fixed fee.

 - Unreasonable behaviour

 - Desertion (when one spouse abandons the other for at least two years)

 - Separation of more than two years (where both parties consent to divorce)

 - Preparation of a divorce petition and statement of arrangements for children

 - The fixed fee charge for a petitioner is £400 + VAT; if a client is responding to a petition issued by their spouse, then the fixed fee is £250 + VAT

 - Preparation of all legal documents required for an uncontested divorce